 BCMS University Unity in Diversity Series Brings About Discussion

-Tigerville, SC (November 25, 2019) Joshua Gilmore, North Greenville University (NGU) Baptist Collegiate Ministry (BCM) director, led NGU students through a four-week sermon series titled, “University: Unity in Diversity.”
+Tigerville, SC (November 25, 2019) Joshua Gilmore, North Greenville University (NGU) Director of Community and Ministry Mobilization, led NGU students through a four-week sermon series titled, “University: Unity in Diversity.”
 Among the topic of diversity, Gilmore provided three conversation starters, racism, prejudice, and judgment, to the five-member panel on October 10.
 All three topics, Gilmore says, hinder in some way NGU’s progress to see diversity flourish more fully on campus.

 The panel included Gilmore and four prominent Christian leaders within the South Carolina Baptist Convention (SCBC).
 The panel consisted of Stephen Splawn (SCBC evangelist), Charlie Buitrago (Newspring Church worship leader), Nicole Gilmore (Gilmore’s wife) and Alex Sands (Pastor at Kingdom Life Church and current SCBC president).
 All five influencers took on the task of answering NGU students’ pressing questions related to racism and prejudice.

 The first question asked of the panel was, “How has racism, prejudice, or judgment affected your life?”
 Splawn answered saying that the question is both historical and personal.
 He explained that people of different historical backgrounds have varied perspectives on what racism is to them.
 Everyone has a different experience depending on their upbringing.
 This uniqueness makes it personal.
 “Feelings towards racism originate from their history with it,” he said.
 He recounted the horrible ways in which racism has personally affected his life and ministry.